MonashDeepNeuron/HPC-Training/src/chapter2/ctrl-flow.md

 }
 ```

-> What is the output if the above code.
+> What do you think the output of the above code is?

 ### `else` Statements